TheoBourdel/TheoBourdel/README.md

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ReactJS
-- 🌱 I’m currently learning Git & Sass
+- 🌱 I’m currently learning Sass / PHP (mvc)
-- 🤔 I am looking for help to find a company for an apprenticeship contract
 - 📫 How to reach me : <a href="mailto:bourdeltheo@gmail.com">here</A>